 Next, the NVC will send the U.S. family member petitioner a bill for the Affidavit of Support review ($120 as of 2021) and send either the immigrant or agent a bill for the immigrant visa processing fee ($325 per immigrating family member—2021 figure).

 Once the fees are paid, the immigrant must submit Form DS-260, the online immigrant visa application.
 This asks biographical questions, such as addresses where the immigrant has lived and worked, as well as questions to determine the immigrant's admissibility to the United States.
 (See How to Fill in Online Form DS-260 for Consular Visa Processing.)

 The DS-260 is submitted only online, in English.
 The immigrant will need to print out the confirmation page to bring to the visa interview.

 After the NVC is satisfied with the various documents and fee payments, it will schedule an interview and transfer the visa file to the U.S. consulate.
 The immigrant will receive further instructions and a checklist on what else the NVC needs before the interview.

 Here's a summary of what the immigrant will need to give to either the NVC or to the consulate in order to prepare for the visa interview:

 The final set of documents each family member who is immigrating will likely be required to prepare and bring to the interview at the U.S. consulate includes:

-See The Day of Your Consular Interview for a U.S. Visa for what happens next.
 And if you're approved, there will be one more fee to pay, either before or after you reach the United States.
-It's called the immigrant fee, and is necessary to actually receiving a green card.
+It's called the immigrant fee, and is necessary to pay to USCIS before it will actually produce your green card.